cmudig/AutoProfiler/README.md

 * JupyterLab >= 3.0
 * Pandas

-# Install
+## Install

 ```bash
 pip install digautoprofile
 ```

-For development install instructions, see [CONTRIBUTING](CONTRIBUTING.md).
+For development install instructions, see [CONTRIBUTING.md](CONTRIBUTING.md).

+## Acknowledgements
+Big thanks to the Rill Data team!
+Much of our profiler UI code is from [Rill Developer](https://github.com/rilldata/rill-developer).